Dileepkv/OpenGarden/README.md

 * Downloaded on 2th April 2018
 * Last change: seems to be 30.
 Mai 2017 to examples

-There are a lot of different Licences in this library.
+There are a lot of different Licenses in this library.